17 Sunscreens So Gentle, Your Sensitive Skin Will Thank You

-By now we all know that sunscreen isn’t just for spring vacations and summer beach days, but rather an everyday step in nurturing and protecting our skin.
+By now we all know that sun cream isn’t just for spring holidays and summer beach days, but rather an everyday step in nurturing and protecting our skin.
 The problem is, SPF products aren't one size fits all kind of things.
-If you'd characterize your skin as sensitive with a capital S, you might deal with annoying side effects like watery eyes, redness, and breakouts when you slather on just any ole sun lotion.
+If you'd characterise your skin as sensitive with a capital S, you might deal with annoying side effects like watery eyes, redness, and breakouts when you slather on just any ole sun lotion.
 And in today’s robust beauty market, it’s hard to know where to begin when it comes to finding sunscreen for sensitive skin.

 It’s a major bummer knowing that something so vital as sunscreen might irritate your face.
 However, that certainly doesn't mean you should risk going without protection — especially when sensitive skin is prone to irreversible sun damage; it just means you need to find a non-irritating formula.